Provisional patent in India: Everything you should know

 Provisional patent cost in India

-For filing a provisional patent application in India, the cost includes the following:
+For filing a provisional patent application in India, the following costs are applicable:

 The government fee is a mandatory component and for filing a provisional patent application with up to 30 pages, the government fee is 1,600 for individual applicants, startups and small entity applicants and 8,000 for large entity applicants.